q09sssisiwjb/C-v/replit.md

 - Backend API routes are prefixed with `/api`
 - The server handles both development (Vite middleware) and production (static files)
 - No separate backend server needed - Express serves everything on port 5000
-- All AI generation is real-time with no database persistence
+- All AI generation is real-time without user-generated image persistence
-- Community Gallery displays curated fallback images without API calls
+- Community Gallery displays admin-added images from database, with curated fallback images when empty

 ### Security Considerations